 Therefore, when you browse the internet or torrent movies with a VPN, the remote server sees the VPN’s IP address instead of yours.
 Moreover, using a VPN for streaming is much safer.

-NordVPN is one of the best providers out there.
+NordVPN and Surfshark are two best providers out there.
 Don’t forget to apply a VPN killswitch when streaming.
 It will protect against IP exposure during VPN connection interruptions.
 It’s advisable to avoid free VPN providers for safety reasons.

 What is illegal on the internet in Germany?